 Jesus intercedes for us >> He represents us

 before the Father -- This verse goes with verse 15.
-This verse proves that the old covenant Jewish
+Old covenant Jewish temple worship symbolized the act of Christ appearing in the

 presence of God for us.
 The essence of His ministry was when He ascended to